zeroincombenze/commission/egg-info/description.rst

-All management related with commisions and incentive in Odoo.
+All management related with commissions and incentive in Odoo.